Department of Chemistry

 Congratulations to our group members John Becker, Siyu Mao, and Jordan Kramer for winning the 2016 Student Research & Creative Activity grants from the Graduate School.
 Excellent Job!

 Our undergraduate researcher, Joshua Arens, was selected as a finalist for the prestigious Truman Scholarship.
 Congratulations, Josh!
 Job well done!

 Mo successfully defended his PhD dissertation on Nov.
 3rd.
 He will leave our group for his postdoc position at Oklahoma State University this December, Congratulations, MO, job well done!

 Welcome new students, Jordan Kramer from University of South Dakota and Zuchen Sun from Peking University to join our lab.

 We extend a warm welcome to our new postdoc, Dr. Yingzhi Li, from Dong Hua University!

-Our high school interns' excellent work on contact angle measurement was recently reported by local newspaper Vermillion Plain Talk this August.
+Our high school interns' excellent work on contact angle measurement was recently reported by local newspaper Vermillion Plain Talk (August 2015).

 Mo just published an article in an ACS journal: Crystal Growth & Design.